 Union Minister Piyush Goyal was elated, and in a tweet expressed his opinion that this move will boost the ‘Make in India’ initiative.

-Amidst all the buzz it created, it should be mentioned that Apple already manufactures iPhone 6s, iPhone 7, iPhone XR in India.
+Amidst all the buzz it created, it should be mentioned that Apple already manufactures the iPhone 6s, iPhone 7, and iPhone XR in India.

-Earlier this year, Apple’s CEO Tim Cook had said,
+Earlier this year, Apple’s CEO Tim Cook said,

 I think India is a very important market in the long-term.
 It’s a challenging market in the short-term.
 But we’re learning a lot.
 We have started manufacturing there which is very important to be able to serve the market in a reasonable way.
 And we’re growing that capability there.